Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1tf9HGbS-oA.md

 ### Transcript

-> jc looked truncated i could say that you know no one has ever told me that i looked truncated before this is the first time in my entire life we can mark that on a calendar put that on the wiki 15th of february 2022 jace was told that he looks truncated for the first time in his entire life nice
+> jc looked truncated I could say that you know no one has ever told me that I looked truncated before this is the first time in my entire life we can mark that on a calendar put that on the wiki 15th of february 2022 jace was told that he looks truncated for the first time in his entire life nice